-Sixto Wagan is the inaugural director for the Center for Art and Social Engagement at the University of Houston.
+Sixto Wagan is the inaugural director for the Center for Art and Social Engagement (CASE) at the University of Houston.
 Prior to this role, he led the contemporary art center DiverseWorks, serving a multitude of capacities including Artistic Director, Co-Executive Director and Performing Arts Curator.
 During his tenure, he nurtured artists, communities and emerging arts organizations through commissions and place-based initiatives.

-Wagan is known for collaborating with performers whose works tackle prescient cultural, social, and political issues.
+Wagan is known for collaborating with performers whose works tackle prescient cultural, social and political issues.
 He currently serves on the board of Dance Source Houston, The M.A.T.C.H.
-(Midtown Arts and Theater Complex Houston), and the Board of Trustees of Dance/USA.
+(Midtown Arts and Theater Complex Houston) and the Board of Trustees of Dance/USA.

-Wagan has served on a number of granting panels for private foundations, spoken at numerous national conferences, was published as part of Counting Beans: Intrinsic Impact of Art (Theater Bay Area), and has been recognized with two awards in Houston for dance presenting.
+Mr. Wagan has served on a number of granting panels for private foundations, spoken at numerous national conferences, was published as part of Counting Beans: Intrinsic Impact of Art (Theater Bay Area) and has been recognized with two awards in Houston for dance presenting.
 He served on the Center for Houston's Future Policy Committee for the 2014 Indicator Report on Arts and Cultural Heritage and is currently on the Culture and Tourism committee for the Greater Houston Partnership.